Hendford Manor

 When I visited in October 2001, the house was being used as an architects office, but the museum was still extant and appeared well maintained, though it was closed at the time of my visit (see photo below).

-The circumstances drew Edwin Newman to move to Yeovil and set up his house and business in Hendford remains uncertain.
+The circumstances drew Edwin Newman to move to Yeovil and set up his house and business in Hendford remain uncertain.
 Edwin's father Edwin Sandys Newman was rector at Sparkford not far away (see map below), and his wife came from West Coker (also in the area) so it can be deduced that he moved to the nearest large town to establish his business.

 There is also uncertainty as to the date Edwin purchased Hendford Manor, but it was sometime between 1833 and 1840 (see Edwin's page for further comments on this)